fredrik-corneliusson/click-web/CONTRIBUTING.rst

 Creating a release
 ==================

+**NOTE: this release instruction is deprecated, click-web now uses github to make releases.**

 * Checkout the ``master`` branch.
 * Pull the latest changes from ``origin``.
 * Increment the version number (in setup.py).